Examining stigma and mental illness in rural communities

 The brief’s authors include ETSU College of Public Health faculty members Beatty, Michael Meit, Mathis and Amy Wahlquist, as well as Justin Kearley, a 2022 graduate of ETSU’s master of public health program.

-“ETSU is committed to honoring our rural heritage, and the work that the ETSU/NORC Rural Health Equity Research Center is doing to address rural health challenges is important for not only our region, but rural communities across the country,” said Dr. Kimberly McCorkle, ETSU provost and senior vice president for Academics.
+“ETSU is committed to honoring our rural heritage, and the work that the ETSU/NORC Rural Health Research Center is doing to address rural health challenges is important for not only our region, but rural communities across the country,” said Dr. Kimberly McCorkle, ETSU provost and senior vice president for Academics.

-The ETSU/NORC Rural Health Equity Research Center’s mission is to develop strategies and recommendations for policy makers, rural health care providers and rural communities to mitigate the individual and community-level impacts of substance use disorder (SUD), improve access to health care and social services, and improve population health.
+The ETSU/NORC Rural Health Research Center’s mission is to develop strategies and recommendations for policy makers, rural health care providers and rural communities to mitigate the individual and community-level impacts of substance use disorder (SUD), improve access to health care and social services, and improve population health.
 Learn more at etsu.edu/cph/rural-health-equity/.